Skip to content

 Diet

-A healthy diet includes vegetables, fruits, meats, fish, beans, whole grains, and healthy fats.
+A healthy diet includes vegetables, fruits, lean meats, fish, beans, whole grains, and healthy fats.
 Limit the amount of processed foods (such as hot dogs), white flour (such as crackers and white bread) and sweet or sugary foods (such as soda and dessert foods) you eat.
 You may also need to avoid foods that are high in sodium, which can increase blood pressure.
 Sodium is found in table salt and many prepared foods, especially canned foods.

-The Mediterranean Diet is one good example of a heart-healthy diet that follows these guidelines.
 If you have questions about making changes to your diet, contact your healthcare provider.
 They can help you make better choices, or can refer you to a dietitian.

 Weight